Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Background

 \subsubsection{Stochastic Weight Averaging Gaussian (SWAG)}

-SWAG \cite{maddox19} is an efficient method to fit a Gaussian distribution around a local solution.
+SWAG \citep{maddox19} is an efficient method to fit a Gaussian distribution around a local solution.
 The algorithm consists of an initial training phase followed by a model collection phase.
-During the training phase, the model is trained with SGD using a high constant learning rate.
-In the model collection phase, the SGD training continues for collecting SGD iterates.
-The trajectory of those iterates are then used to estimate the mean and the covariance of the approximate Gaussian \emph{posterior} distribution:
+The initial training is performed in a standard way, e.g., by SGD with a decaying learning rate.
+After the convergence, the collection phase starts, where the SGD update continues with either a cyclical or a high constant learning rate for collecting SGD iterates.
+The trajectory of those iterates is then used to estimate the mean and the covariance of the approximate Gaussian {posterior} distribution:

-The covariance $\hat{\Sigma}_{\textrm{SWAG}}$ is approximated by the sum of a diagonal and a low-rank matrix, similarly to KFAC, for stable estimation from a small number of SGD iterates.
+The covariance $\hat{\Sigma}_{\textrm{SWAG}}$ is approximated by the sum of a diagonal and a low-rank matrix, similarly to KFAC, for stable estimation from a small number of SGD iterates during the collection phase.